-The Risk Management Function is part of the second line of defence.
-It is responsible for facilitating and providing support to the IntegraFin Group's risk management process, giving advice and guidance on best practice to the business.
+The Group Risk Management Function forms part of the second line within the model.
+It is responsible for facilitating and providing support to the Group's risk management process, giving advice and guidance on best practice to the business.

-The Risk Management Function has a key role in establishing the IntegraFin Group Risk Management Framework and IntegraFin Group Risk Management Policy which ensure that risks are appropriately controlled and mitigated and that appropriate risk behaviours are being demonstrated consistently across the business.
+The Group Risk Management Function has a key role in establishing the Group Risk Management Framework and Group Risk Management Policy which ensure that risks are appropriately controlled and mitigated and that appropriate risk behaviours are being demonstrated consistently across the business.

-The Risk Management Function assists the business in the identification, assessment and reporting of risk exposures; it monitors the effective management of these against the agreed Board risk appetites.
+The Group Risk Management Function assists the business in the identification, assessment and reporting of risk exposures; it monitors the effective management of these against the agreed Board risk appetites.
 It will report on issues raised by this process and make recommendations on these and other risk matters.
-This reporting is achieved through a quarterly risk report provided by the Risk Management Function to the IFAL Group Risk Committee.
-The Chair of the IFAL Group Risk Committee subsequently informs the Board of any relevant and material issues for discussion and approval.
+This reporting is achieved through a quarterly risk report provided by the Group Risk Management Function to the ILUK Audit and Risk Committee.
+The Chair of the ILUK Audit and Risk Committee subsequently informs the Board of any relevant and material issues for discussion and approval.

-Responsibility for undertaking the Own Risk and Solvency Assessment (ORSA) process lies with the Risk Management Function.
+Responsibility for undertaking the Own Risk and Solvency Assessment (ORSA) process lies with the Group Risk Management Function.